-Therefore
+Substituting, we obtain

 cov(y1,y2y3)=p3(p1p2+D)-p1p2p3=p3p1p2+p3D-p1p2p3=p3(p1p2+D-p1p2=p3D

+Therefore, the allele dosage (0, 1) at the causal locus 1 is correlated with the interaction term between the allelic dosage of the uncorrelated loci 2 and 3.
 This explains how a cis-trans interaction term could be accounted for by including the fine-mapped variant in the model.

 We next explore what gives rise to a high false discovery rate during the search for interactions, including when the genomic inflation factor is as expected under the null hypothesis of no interaction.